Starter quiz

 • Why is the context of the Industrial Revolution important to the poem 'London'?

-• Blake suggests the pollution from the Industrial Revolution is the worst ill
+• Blake suggests the pollution from the Industrial Revolution causes illness.

 • Why is the context of the French Revolution important in the poem 'London'?